codabrink/aquinas/README.md

 ⚠️ Under development.
 Usable, but experience is very rough right now.
+I work on this during the weekends.
+Come back in a month or two. :)

 # Aquinas Media Player